 When you start, you have to decide whether you even have any money with which to trade.
 Trading, speculation, is risky, and you have to approach it from the mindset that you could lose the money you’re trading with.
 I’m not saying you ‘re going to lose it all (if you’re training and disciplined you ‘re not going to lose it all), but I’m saying you ‘re going to have to be mentally OK to lose it all.
 When we approach trade from this perspective of being OK with losing, we place ourselves in the best position to win, as contradictory as that might seem to you.

 The two keys to money management are just investing your budget with capital that you don’t really need, and not losing more than you want to lose per exchange.
 I advise people you can set the value of your 1R per trade risk so that if you lose 20 straight trade you can always sell the same number.

-7. Zambian forex traders Trading too often to make more faster or to become rich.
+7. Zambian forex traders Trade too often to make more money faster or to become rich.

-The number one account-killer for traders is potentially selling too much or over-trading.
+At first, my goal was to become rich by with forex trading, so I would spend an entire day trading which is actually gambling and things never worked well for me.
+The number one account-killer for traders is potentially selling or buying too much or over-trading.
 For any point almost any exchange has over-traded.
 Many who found out they’re doing so until it ruins their income, and some that hang around long enough to see any progress.
 Unfortunately, most don’t find it out or simply can’t resist.